iot-edge-foundation/iot-edge-serial/README.md

 Please follow the link to deploy the module as an IoT Edge module.

 #### Configure Serial
-In the Container Create Option section, enter the following for device mapping.
+In the Container "createOptions" section, enter the following for device mapping.

 ```javascript
 {